Home

 Hence it is proper that these thirteen attributes, which we shall now expound, be found in man.
 (Chapter 1)

 There is nothing hidden from His providence.
 Furthermore, there is no moment when man is not nourished and does not exist by virtue of the divine power that flows down upon him.
-It follows that no man ever sins against God without the divine affluence pouring into him at that very moment, enabling him to exist and to move his limbs.
-Despite the fact that he uses it for sin, that power is not withheld from him in any way.
+It follows that no man ever sins against God without the divine affluence [vitality] pouring into him at that very moment, enabling him to exist and to move his limbs.
+Despite the fact that he uses it [the vital power] for sin, that power is not withheld from him in any way.
 But the Holy One, Blessed is He, bears this insult and continues to empower him to move his limbs even though he uses the power in that moment for sin and perversity offending the Holy One, Blessed is He, who, nonetheless, suffer it….
 This is why the ministering angels refer to the Holy One, Blessed is He, as 'the patient King.'
 And this is the meaning of the prophet's words: "Who is a God unto Thee?"
 He means: 'Thou, the good and merciful, art God, with the power to avenge and claim Thy debt, yet Thou art patient and bears insult until man repents.'
 Behold this is a virtue man should make his own, namely, to be patient and allow himself to be insulted even to this extent and yet not refuse to bestow of his goodness to the recipients.
 (1:1)

 A man should learn the degree of patience in bearing his neighbor's yoke and the evils done by his neighbor even when those evils still exist.
 So that even when his neighbor offends he bears with him until the wrong is righted or until it vanishes of its own accord and so forth.
 (1:2)

-When man sins the Holy One, Blessed is He, himself (and not by means of a deputy) rights the sin and washes its stain away.
+When man sins the Holy One, Blessed is He, Himself (and not by means of a deputy) rights the sin and washes its stain away.
 From this one can learn the depth of shame in sinning, for the King is obliged to cleanse the filthy garments.
 (1:3)

 All Israel are related one to the other, for their souls are united and in each soul there is a portion of all the others….
 Since all Israelites are related to each other it is only right that a man desire his neighbor's well-being, that he eye benevolently the good fortune of his neighbor and that his neighbor's honor be as dear to him as his own; for he and his neighbor are one.
 This is why we are commanded to love our neighbor as our self [Lev.
 19:18].
 It is proper that a man desire the well-being of his neighbor and that he speak no evil of him nor desire that evil befall him.
 Just as the Holy One, Blessed is He, desires neither our disgrace nor our suffering because we are His relatives, so too, a man should not desire to witness evil befalling his neighbor nor see his neighbor suffer or disgraced.
 And these things should cause him the same pain as if he were the victim.
 The same applies to his neighbor's good fortune.
 (1:4)